cair/TsetlinMachine/README.md

 </p>

 <p>
-<b>Resource allocation</b> dynamics ensures that clauses distribute themselveshe across the available patterns, rather than missing some and over-concentrating on others.
+<b>Resource allocation</b> dynamics ensures that clauses distribute themselves across the frequent patterns, rather than missing some and over-concentrating on others.
 <p/>

 <p>